Friday, March 22, 2024

 Train

-* When traveling between Italian cities on the mainland of Rome, train is probably the best way to go!
-We traveled by train from Venice to Florence, and then from Florence to Rome, and we also traveled from Rome to Palermo!
+When traveling between Italian cities on the mainland of Rome, train is probably the best way to go!
+We have traveled by train from Rome to Venice, Venice to Verona, Verona to Florence, Venice to Florence, and Florence to Rome, and we also traveled from Rome to Palermo!
 Our train went over the water, which was pretty fun to watch.
 Trains are fast and stress-free.
 Seating is not assigned - at least not on the less expensive trips that we took - so you might have to wait for people to get off to get seats next to each other.
-I purchased my train tickets through Trainline or Trenitalia.
+Purchase your tickets using the Trainline app.

 Planned Train Strikes in Italy